sooriyaarachchi/pybites.github.io-src/content/codechallenge05_review.md

 		gvanrossum 0.455312
 		...

-	With new data set, although the script takes longer now the results are much better:
+	With the new data set, although the script takes longer to run, now the results are much better:

 		# not much Python:
 		$ python similar_tweeters.py paugasol